cobalthq/cobalt-product-public-docs/content/en/Professional Services/_index.md

 | Physical | An office, building, campus, or a physical device. |
 | Thick Client | An application installed locally on a user's computer. |
 | Wireless Network | A network that allows devices to stay connected without using wires of any kind. |
-| Other | Asset used in other advanced pentest engagements, such as phishing, read teaming, security hardening, and more.
+| Other | Asset used in other engagements, such as phishing, red teaming, security hardening, and more.

-## How to Launch a Pentest
+## How to Request Cybersecurity Services

-A Specialized pentest that you see in the Cobalt UI is a pentest engagement conducted by the Cobalt Professional Services team.

 ![Specialized pentest in the Cobalt UI](/profservices/specialized-pentest-label.png "Specialized pentest in the Cobalt UI")

-To launch an advanced pentest, **contact our Professional Services team** at [professional_services@cobalt.io](mailto:professional_services@cobalt.io).
-You can't create an advanced pentest or set up a special asset in the UI—we'll do that for you.

-Once we've set up a Specialized pentest, you can:

-- Edit [asset details](/getting-started/assets/#asset-details), except for the asset type.
-- Edit pentest details.
-Some pentest parameters may slightly differ for Specialized pentests.
+To request a Cybersecurity Service, navigate to the Services tab in the Cobalt UI.
+Select the services you’re interested in and select ‘Request Service’.

+Our CSM team will reach out to start the process at a time that suits you.